lllyasviel/ControlNet/README.md

     python gradio_normal2image.py

-This model use normal map.
-Rightnow in the APP, the normal is computed from the midas depth map and a user threshold (to determine how many area is background with identity normal face to viewer, tune the "Normal background threshold" in the gradio app to get a feeling).
+This model uses a normal map.
+Right now in the APP, the normal is computed from the midas depth map and a user threshold (to determine how many area is background with identity normal face to viewer, tune the "Normal background threshold" in the gradio app to get a feeling).

 Prompt: "Cute toy"
 ![p](github_page/p17.png)